 Each of these wineries had pinot noir, but also many other varietals, and stories to go along with them.
 Here is a bit of information about each winery.

 I caught the winemaker from Maysara Winery as she was closing the tasting for the day, so had an impromptu tasting outside.
 The winemaker, Tahmiene Momtazi, was quite informative.
-She let me know that a block of the vines outside of the winery that I could see were non-grafted rootstock.
+She let me know that a block of the vines outside of the winery that I could see was non-grafted rootstock.
 So far no phylloxera louse has infested these vines.
 This winery is also biodynamic as much as possible.
-I unfortunately did not have a tasting sheet to make notes, as we were outside on a picnic table, but I can tell you that all their pinot noirs were very nice.
+I, unfortunately, did not have a tasting sheet to make notes, as we were outside on a picnic table, but I can tell you that all their pinot noirs were very nice.

 Cubanisimo Vineyards is based in Salem and has a big following in Florida, which has a large Cuban community.
 A rose I enjoyed from this winery was the Rosado de Pinot Noir 2007.
 This wine was light pink salmon in colour.
 Raspberry aroma.
 Raspberry and peach flavours, with good acid.
 Off-dry with a grapefruit finish.
 Their Pinot Noir 2007 was also notable.
 This one was medium cherry red.
 Tobacco and cherry nose.
 Currant, smoke, cherry aromas and light tannins on the palate.